-Allow the club head and the lower segment of shaft, for a (specified) distance, to function as a single entity offering zero degrees of bending.
+Allow the club head and the lower segment of shaft, for a (specified) distance, to function as a single entity offering very limited shaft bending.

 Ensure the club head/ lower segment of shaft act as one entity relative to lag.

-Ensure that the club head could not pass the centerline of lower shaft section as a primary fundamental of control.
+Restrict the club head from passing the centerline of lower shaft section as a primary fundamental of control.

-Require all possible bending to be eliminated from the shaft sections above and below a centrally located section to gain complete control over the club head and the clubface via the shaft.
+Require all possible bending to be minimized from the shaft sections above and below a centrally located section to gain complete control over the club head and the clubface via the shaft.

 Control droop via the rigid upper and lower sections and only a very short central section over which bending/ bowing is designed to occur.
 Importantly, controlling droop has a direct influence on where the center of the clubface is, at any given time.